Spirits by the Numbers

 Spirits screenshot

 The first reviews for Spirits on the Mac are in!
+Here's a selection of the ones we liked the most:

-“Spirits is a captivating title that is clearly one of the best contemporary puzzle games today, whether it’s on your iOS device or your Mac.”
+“Spirits is a captivating title that is clearly one of the best contemporary puzzle games today, whether it’s on your iOS device or your Mac.” –Kyle Wallace, goodgameget!

 Spirits Coming To Mac App Store February 15

 Lately it has been pretty quiet on this blog.
 We have been busy getting Spirits ready for the Mac.
 Being Mac users for years, our aim was to simply do the best port we could.
-We completely redrew all graphics by hand, so that they adapt to any resolution up to 2560×1440 pixels.
+We completely redrew all graphics by hand, so that they adapt to any resolution up to 2560x1440 pixels.
 Believe us, it will look razor-sharp on whatever Mac you might have.
-(You won’t even have to go the settings screen.)
-Add multi-touch trackpad support and native fullscreen in Lion, details you’d normally find in Mac productivity apps.
+(You won't even have to go the settings screen.)
+Add multi-touch trackpad support and native fullscreen in Lion, details you'd normally find in Mac productivity apps.
 Heck, Spirits is probably the only game that lets you use Mission Control while running.

 We think all Mac games should be like that – not second-class ports released years after the PC version.